0 hours 15 mins

 Diced Avocado, dressed with fresh lime juice to keep from browning

 Sliced jalapeos (if you like the heat)

 1. Prepare your garnishes before making your soup.
-Fry your tortillas in heated oil until lightly browned and crispy.
+Fry your tortillas in heated oil in a small skillet until lightly browned and crispy.
 Drain on paper towels to get rid of excess oil.
 Sprinkle with salt as soon as you place them on paper towel.
 Have your sour cream, yogurt, green onion, cheese, jalapeno and diced avocado (tossed with some fresh lime juice) in small bowls if you are serving the garnishes on the side.

 3. Add the tomato paste and work into the veggies for about one minute.
 Then add the corn, Rotel tomatoes, beans and chicken broth.
 Stir and then add the cumin, chili powder and guajillo chili and mix in.
 Heat until almost boiling.
 Taste and adjust seasoning if needed.
 Add more salt, pepper and/or chili powder if needed.
 If you like spicy, this is the time to add more chili powder.
 Add the shredded chicken and heat through (about five minutes).